-The Surface Pro 4 is indeed a great Windows 10 device, but that doesn’t mean you won’t experience any software-related problems while using your tablet.
-There is an annoying issue reported by users that usually happens during the boot sequence — the Surface Pro 4 gets stuck on preparing to configure Windows situation.
+Surface Pro 4 is indeed a great Windows 10 device, but that doesn’t mean you won’t experience any software-related problems while using your tablet.
+A lot of users reached to us, reporting an annoying issue which usually happens during the boot sequence — the Surface Pro gets stuck on preparing to configure Windows situation.

 This error is caused by a Windows 10 update.
 It can be a small OS improvement or even a driver update which will require a system restart.
 Well, during that restart you will receive the usual ‘Preparing to configure Windows.
 Do not turn off your computer’ message.
 The issue is that everything will get stuck and your tablet will ‘try’ to complete the update process for like seems an eternity.
 Anyway, here is how you can fix this Windows 10 malfunction:

-How to fix Surface Pro 4 stuck on preparing to configure Windows
+How to fix Surface Pro stuck on preparing to configure Windows?

 If you’re still stuck on the preparing to configure Windows message, then you should force shut down your tablet.
 In that way you can stop the update process and initiate a fresh restart – hopefully, everything will be working normally afterward.